Lujain-Elmallah/-NutrI-Uni-/README.md

 ## 🤝 Contributions

 Contributions are welcome!
 Please open a PR or submit issues if you'd like to help improve Nutri-UnI.

-##

-Built by **Grace Chang, Jheel Thanki, Keya Shah and Lujain Elmallah**

-A heartfelt thank you to Professor João Paulo Fernandes for his guidance, support, and for making this course an engaging learning experience.
-Your thoughtful feedback and practical insights have been invaluable throughout this project.

-Special thanks to our Instructor, Sara Mumtaz, for always being available and answering questions patiently.
-Your support made a big difference.